On Your Feet: Simple Strategies for Presenting Like a Pro

-Break down anything complex into multiple steps or discrete points.
+Break down complex topics.
+Break down complex topics.
+Break down any complex topic into multiple steps or discrete points.
 Give your reader that framework ahead of time.

 Talk slowly and take your time.
 It seems like a lot in your head, but the points that matter are probably few.
 Better to tread carefully and make sure you do a good job walking through the important stuff.